Petrified Sea Gardens: Description and history

 The Petrified Sea Gardens site is located at 42 Petrified Sea Gardens Road, about 0.5 mile north of N.Y.
 29, in far western Saratoga Springs, New York.
 The site is about 25 acre in size, although the outcrops of interest occupy only about 1.5 acre of the largely wooded site.
 The outcrops are a part of a larger geological formation known as the Hoyt Limestone, which is also exposed in Lester Park, a public park operated by the New York State Museum about 1 mi north of this site.
 Although stromatolites can be found more widely, they are rarely exposed in this area because of later glacial action.

 The structures now identified as stromatolites, which are marine algae growths, were first identified on this site in 1825, but what they were was unknown and the subject of scientific debate.
 James Hall (1811–1898), the first State Paleontologist of New York, identified them as being organic and placed stromatolites in a new genus.
 Pioneering female paleontologist Winifred Goldring (1888–1971), was the first to identify the creatures responsible for creating the structures found, and described those found here among the finest surviving specimens.
 Samples from this site were later compared to stromatolites of more recent construction found in Australia.

 In 1924, Robert F. Ritchie, a stonemason and amateur geologist who owned the property, opened a park to show them to the public.
-The site was a childhood inspiration for paleontologists Stephen Jay Gould.
+The site was a childhood inspiration for paleontologist Stephen Jay Gould.
 The site was most recently open as an educational site operated by a non-profit, the Friends of Petrified Sea Gardens until 2006.
 It is currently closed to the public.